TACC/Lmod/docs/source/310_settarg.rst

 your current directory.
 The string in the parentheses are what settarg are providing.
 The "D" is dbg build scenario, the "G/5.2" is an abbreviation for the gcc/5.2 compiler module and "M/3.2" is an abbreviation for the mpich/3.2 mpi module.
-The abbrevations are controlled by configuration files.
+The abbreviations are controlled by configuration files.
 This string is TARG_TITLE_BAR_PAREN.